In This Article

 Coming in as the most affordable "best of" copper peptide serum in the bunch, this iteration from The Ordinary falls just under $30 while featuring competitive skincare benefits like a silicone-, cruelty-, gluten-, oil-, and alcohol-free formula that's also vegan.
 So what does it contain?
 Copper peptides, vitamin C, and the list goes on.

-Skincare doesn't just mean taking care of your face; it means taking care of your body too.
+Skincare doesn't just mean taking care of your face; it means taking care of your body, too.
 This body wash doesn't just have copper in it, it also has magnesium, zinc, silicon, and iron.
 It's meant to not only cleanse the skin, but to revitalize and energize you while you wash up.
 It also utilizes shiso (Japanese mint) to replenish the body's Omega-3s.

 This rich cream, which utilizes Copper PCA heavily, is perfect for winter months or any time you know you're going to be up against the weather.
 It's intensely hydrating, and leaves a barrier between your skin and the elements.
+You only need to use a small amount (the brand recommends half a teaspoon) because of how emollient the cream is.